eladkarako/exiftool-source/README.md

     exiftool -Tagsfromfile a.jpg out.xmp
          Copy meta information from "a.jpg" to an XMP data file.
 If the XMP data file "out.xmp" already exists, it will be updated with the new information.
 Otherwise the XMP data file will be created.
-Only XMP, ICC and MIE files may be created like this (other file types may be edited but not created).
+Only metadata-only files may be created like this (files containing images may be edited but not created).
 See "WRITING EXAMPLES" above for another technique to generate XMP files.

     exiftool -tagsFromFile a.jpg -XMP:All= -ThumbnailImage= -m b.jpg
          Copy all meta information from "a.jpg" to "b.jpg", deleting all XMP